user-xixiboliya/user-xixiboliya/README.md

 > ✨你好呀～✨

 I'm a student in Xi'an Jiaotong University,China.
-And welcome to Xi'an,which is a brilliant ancient city I have ever seen!
+And welcome to Xi'an,which is the most brilliant ancient city I have ever seen!

 *My personal blog is* [Bertsin's home](https://user-xixiboliya.github.io)